krembf/camera-lib/README.md

 # camera-lib
-Shared library for camera control
+Shared library and test applications for camera control